altomani/reinsurance-contracts-repository/README.md

 ## Project Description
 This repository contains:
 - Thousands of reinsurance contracts, retrieved from the EDGAR database of SEC filings.
-- Metadata about the contracts, and additional classification metadata generated with gpt-4o-mini and gemini-2.0-flash.
+- Metadata about the contracts, and additional classification metadata generated with various models (currently qwen3-235b-a22b-2507, gpt-oss-120b and gemini-2.5-flash-lite)
 - The scripts used to search, download and classify the contracts

 ## Detailed description of the data